Down Payment Calculator

 What is the Down Payment Calculator doing with my numbers?

-In plain language: The calculator uses an exact down payment if entered, otherwise multiplies home price by down payment percent, then adds estimated closing costs.
+In plain language: The calculator uses an exact down payment if entered.
+If that field is blank, it multiplies home price by the down payment percent.
+Then it subtracts the down payment from price for the loan amount, shows LTV, estimates closing costs from home price, and adds those costs to the down payment for estimated cash needed.
 If the result seems too high or too low, first check whether each field expects a monthly amount, annual amount, dollar value, or percent.

 What does this estimate leave out?

-This does not include lender reserves, assistance programs, seller credits, escrow deposits, mortgage insurance rules, or official cash-to-close disclosures.
+This is an early planning estimate.
+It does not itemize lender fees, title fees, prepaid taxes, insurance, escrow deposits, discount points, inspections, moving costs, seller credits, down payment assistance, lender reserves, mortgage insurance, or the official Loan Estimate and Closing Disclosure.
 Real finance decisions can also depend on fees, timing, local rules, credit details, and provider-specific terms.

 Does the site save my finance inputs?